hichipli/latextohtml/README.md

 # LaTeXtoHTML

-A lightweight web-based tool for converting LaTeX documents to HTML format, focusing on basic LaTeX elements and providing real-time preview functionality.
+A lightweight web-based tool that converts LaTeX documents to HTML format, making LaTeX content more accessible through web browsers.

 ## Features

-- Browser-based LaTeX preview without installation
+- Browser-based LaTeX to HTML conversion
-- Real-time compilation and preview
+- Real-time preview
-- Enhanced accessibility through HTML output
-- Responsive design for all devices
-- Keyboard shortcuts for common operations
+- Keyboard shortcuts support
 - Export to HTML functionality

+## Why HTML?

+- Enhanced accessibility for screen readers
+- No LaTeX installation required for viewing
+- Easy to share and integrate with web platforms
+- Better reading experience on modern browsers

 ## Getting Started